 Washington, District of Columbia / May 22, 2012

-The Atlantic’s Technologies in Education Forum will focus on the new policies, technologies, and tools available to those working on the front lines to bolster American student learning and achievement.
+For the second year in a row, The Atlantic explored the new policies and tools available to those working on the front lines to bolster American student learning and achievement.

 More than 250 high-level education policymakers, industry leaders, technology experts, and gamers gathered at The Gallup Building in Washington, D.C. for The Atlantic’s second annual Technologies in Education Forum on Tuesday, May 22, 2012.
 The full-day program featured six sessions focusing on emerging policies and cutting-edge technologies available to educators, particularly those teaching science and math.